-June 25, 2019 – Sometimes it starts with a misstep, or subtle lameness.
-Sometimes it starts with a small lump on the leg that becomes tender to the touch.
-Sometimes it starts dramatically with a sudden fracture.
+Updated May 11, 2021 – Sometimes it starts with a misstep or subtle lameness.
+Or a small lump on the leg that becomes tender to the touch.
+Or a dramatic, sudden fracture.

-Osteosarcoma (OSA) is the most common primary bone of dogs and nearly 10,000 dogs are diagnosed with this cancer each year.
-The signs of osteosarcoma can be subtle and it’s important for owners to know how to recognize the signs and understand the risk factors for this devastating form of cancer.
+Osteosarcoma is the most common primary bone tumor of dogs and nearly 10,000 dogs are diagnosed with this cancer each year.
+Osteosarcoma accounts for 85% of all primary malignant bone tumors of dogs and tends to affect the limbs more commonly than the spine or skull.

 - Sudden bone fracture

-X-rays are very helpful in making a diagnosis and to rule out other common causes of lameness.
-Unlike bacterial or fungal infections, which can affect both bones of a particular joint, OSA does not cross a joint – this can be a tip-off that a patient has a bone tumor and not an infection.
+X-rays are helpful in making a diagnosis of osteosarcoma and to rule out other common causes of lameness.
+Unlike bacterial or fungal infections, which can affect both bones of a particular joint, osteosarcoma does not cross a joint – this can be a tip-off that a patient has a bone tumor and not an infection.

-Despite physical examination findings and X-rays suggestive of cancer, it can still be unclear if a bone abnormality is due to osteosarcoma, a different type of cancer, or another disease simply affecting bone, such as infection.
-A bone biopsy often is necessary to make a definitive diagnosis and sort out among these possibilities.
+Despite physical examination findings and X-rays suggestive of cancer, it can still be unclear if a bone abnormality is due to osteosarcoma, a different type of cancer, or another disease affecting bone, such as infection.
+A bone biopsy may be necessary to make a definitive diagnosis.

 The treatment of osteosarcoma almost always begins with amputation of the affected limb.
 Although many owners are understandably upset and concerned about amputating a limb, most dogs do very well with surgery.
 Because osteosarcoma is a painful disease, amputation also provides relief from unrelenting discomfort that is hard to control with pain medication alone.
 However, the prognosis remains poor with surgery alone; 90% of dogs will die of this disease within one year if surgery is the only treatment attempted.